-- Check patient's age: Check that all patients were aged 16 or over at the time of attendance. - o Check attendance dates: Check that all attendances in your list took place in September (or for type 3 only, August if you had fewer than 420 attendances in September). - o Check for duplicates: Check that the same patient has not been included more than once. (see step 6 above) - o Check for incomplete information: Check that you have excluded any patients with incomplete information on key fields (such as surname and address).
+- Check patient's age: Check that all patients were aged 16 or over at the time of attendance. - Check attendance dates: Check that all attendances in your list took place in September (or for Type 3 only, August if you had fewer than 580 attendances in September). - Check for duplicates: Check that the same patient has not been included more than once. (see step 6 above) - o Check for incomplete information: Check that you have excluded any patients with incomplete information on key fields (such as surname and address).
 However, do not exclude anyone simply because you do not have a postcode for them.
 Only remove a patient if there is insufficient name or address information for the questionnaire to have a reasonable chance of being delivered. - o Check for patients primarily obtaining contraception: Patients attending primarily to obtain contraception (e.g. the morning after pill), patients who suffered a miscarriage or another form of abortive pregnancy outcome whilst at the hospital and patients with a concealed pregnancy.
 Please do not exclude pregnant women who attended emergency services for health problems unrelated to pregnancy.
-There are a number of ways to check this (see section 2). - O Check for current patients: Check that none of the patients are known to be current inpatients in your trust.
+There are a number of ways to check this (see step 2). - o Check for current patients: Check that none of the patients are known to be current inpatients in your trust.
 This should be the only time current inpatients are excluded from the survey process.
 When checks for deceased patients are carried out immediately prior to each mailing, do not check for, or exclude, current inpatients at these times.
-This improves the comparability of samples between trusts and thus reduces bias. - O Check for Patients admitted to hospital via Medical or Surgical Admission Units: Patients who have therefore not visited an A&E or Urgent Treatment Centre should not be included in the sample. - o Check for planned attendances at outpatient clinics which are run within A&E: For example fracture clinics, should not be included in your sample. - o Check for attendances at Walk-in-Centres: These patients should not be included in your sample, as these are not classified as Type 1 or Type 3 emergency departments. - o Check for non-UK addresses: Check that you have excluded any patients with addresses that are outside the UK. - o Check for dissent: Check that you have excluded any patient known to have requested their details are not used for any purpose other than their clinical care.1 - o Check for opt-out patients: Check that you have excluded any patient that were recorded by staff members as having decided to opt out after seeing the dissent poster.
+This improves the comparability of samples between trusts and thus reduces bias. - Check for Patients admitted to hospital via Medical or Surgical Admission Units: Patients who have not visited an A&E or Urgent Treatment Centre should not be included in the sample. - Check for planned attendances at outpatient clinics which are run within A&E: For example fracture clinics, should not be included in your sample. - Check for attendances at Walk-in-Centres: These patients should not be included in your sample, as these are not classified as Type 1 or Type 3 emergency departments. - Check for patients who attended or were streamed to a separate Same Day Emergency Care (SDEC) unit (i.e. they did not attend the A&E Department or Urgent Treatment Centre).
+They should not appear in your sample.

+- Check for non-UK addresses: Check that you have excluded any patients with addresses that are outside the UK. - Check for dissent: Check that you have excluded any patient known to have requested their details are not used for any purpose other than their clinical care.
+Patients who have opted out through the National Data Opt-Out Programme should not be excluded from your sample.
+The NPSP is currently exempt from this programme. - Check for opt-out patients: Check that you have excluded any patient that were recorded by staff members as having decided to opt out after seeing the dissent poster. - Check for deceased patients: Check that all patients were discharged from the trust alive and that the trust does not have a record of their death from a subsequent admission or visit to the hospital (see step 8 below).